TjWheeler/utaba-community/mcpservers/utaba-community-shell/feature-workflow-approvals.md

 - [ ] Audit trail maintains complete history of all approval decisions
 - [ ] Mobile interface allows approvals from phones/tablets
 - [ ] System recovers gracefully from approval server crashes
+- [ ] Token authentication is enforced for all browser access

 ### Quality Gates
 - [ ] Zero false positives - legitimate commands are not incorrectly flagged